Kessel scores winner as Penguins beat Senators to even series

 Fleury and his team can now add another plus to those figures.

-Kessel’s goal came off an attempted shot and then a re-load.
+Kessel’s goal came off an attempted shot and then a reload.
 Pittsburgh head coach Mike Sullivan had said his team seemed “a little bit stagnant” in Saturday’s loss and he implored them “to shoot pucks more.”
 Kessel obviously listened.

 Crosby’s recovery from a mild concussion suffered in Pittsburgh’s series with the Washington Capitals continues to be a concern.
-The star centre had 11 points in seven games prior to suffering, whereas in the five games since he had no goals and only three assists.
+The star centre had 11 points in seven games prior to the injury, whereas in the five games since he has scored no goals and has only three assists.

 In Saturday’s overtime loss, he had been held scoreless and was again held off the scoresheet – apart from the penalty list – on Monday.
 The Senators are acutely aware, however, that he has always enjoyed considerable success against Ottawa in the playoffs, with 33 points (14 goals, 19 assists) in 21 prior playoff games involving the two teams.
 He will not be ignored in Ottawa.